Sleeping on a mattress that feels too firm? You’re not alone.

 Some companies have an exchange policy, which means that you can exchange your mattress for a different one.
 This time speak to a representative and specifically ask for a softer one.

-Other companies such as Simba and Nectar have a 365 day trial period, which is a full year.
+Other companies such as Nectar have a 365 day trial period or Simba have 200 night trial.
 This means that you can sleep and test the mattress in your own home, and if you’re not happy with its firmness then you can return it and get a full refund.